umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md

 ## Cold start

-The **cold restart** expression is generally used about a site with ["In Memory Auto"](../templating/modelsbuilder/builder-modes.md#in-memory) mode enabled.
+The **cold restart** expression is generally used for a site with ["In Memory Auto"](../templating/modelsbuilder/builder-modes.md#in-memory) mode enabled.
 This means that the startup time will be slightly slower as the NuCache needs to rebuild amongst other things.

 ## Troubleshooting slow startup